 Compounds or Isolations – which first?

 Now that we know a mix of compound and isolation exercises is best for maximal muscle growth for everyone apart from rank beginners.
 The next question is – how do we order them?

-A review of resistance training exercise order suggested that “based on strength and hypertrophy effect-size data, the research suggests that exercises be ordered based on priority of importance as dictated by the training goal of a programme, irrespective of whether the exercise involves a relatively large or small muscle group.”
+A review of resistance training exercise order suggested that “based on strength and hypertrophy effect-size data, the research suggests that exercises be ordered based on the priority of importance as dictated by the training goal of a programme, irrespective of whether the exercise involves a relatively large or small muscle group.”
 (2).

 …when smaller muscle groups were trained before larger muscles, the subjects did less total volume (4)

 This implies that you should first target the muscle groups you are trying to grow the most while you are fresh.

 For example, if you are training your whole upper body in one day, and your weakness is your back, train it first.
 And considering no advantage in terms of muscle growth has been shown to pre-exhaust a compound movement with an isolation exercise beforehand (3).

 It is this authors’ opinion (as well as the IIFYM coaches) that compound exercises should precede isolation exercises.
 Due to there being a greater amount of muscle mass being targeted which could benefit from being fresher/less fatigued.

 To explain this further, considering compound exercises hit many muscle groups at once.
 Performing them fresh will allow for more volume across more muscle groups compared to doing them when fatigued.